 Esperion wants to eliminate the risks altogether.
-In a phase 2 trial, Esperion enrolled 179 diabetics with high cholesterol and randomized them to receive its combination, placebo or ezetimibe, a statin sold under the brand name Zetia, as a monotherapy.
+In a phase 2 trial, Esperion enrolled 179 diabetics with high cholesterol and randomized them to receive its combination, placebo or ezetimibe, a cholesterol-fighter sold under the brand name Zetia, as a monotherapy.

 After 12 weeks, Esperion saw “no worsening of glycemic control” in the cohort that received its drug combination.
 The study also met its co-primary endpoints, which compared LDL cholesterol levels in the combination cohort to the placebo and monotherapy arms.
 The combination reduced levels of LDL cholesterol by 40% over placebo.
 Esperion is yet to share the comparison to ezetimibe.

 With the trial also linking the combination to a 25% reduction in high-sensitivity C-reactive protein and a clean safety profile, the data give Esperion another source of evidence to draw on as it prepares to bring its drug to market.
 Bempedoic acid, with and without ezetimibe, is awaiting approval by the FDA, which has set the PDUFA date for February 2020.